ftlabucsd/FEDUPP/README.md

    - Save labeled data to `.pkl` files
 4. Run training cells to train LSTM/CNN and evaluate
 5. Save your model weights in notebook: `torch.save(model.state_dict(), 'data/CNN_from_YOUR_NAME.pth')`

+Our LSTM model takes < 30s and CNN model takes < 10s to train on Apple M1 CPU, so you do not have to use a GPU!

 **Model Performance (CASK dataset):**
 - LSTM: ≈99% test accuracy, F1≈0.99-1.0